Funding Goals

 However, most projects cannot succeed with an arbitrary amount of funds--for this reason, the Kesho Fund Board works with our Project Leaders to establish an "Impact Threshold" for each project, at which the project can reasonably expect to be completed and below which it would not be advisable to attempt the project.
 A simple example of this is the funding required to construct a building--if the construction begins with too little financial support, a half-finished structure could be left out in the rain until it collapsed.
 The Board tries to make sure that there are projects with thresholds that range from low to high at any given time.

 Once a project reaches its Impact Threshold, the donors are congratulated and the funds are disbursed to the appropriate project leader.
 The Board and the Project Leader then stay close in touch to make sure that the project moves forward as smoothly as possible, and donors receive regular updates.
 A lack of infrastructure in the areas where we work means that hiccups are not uncommon, but all projects undertaken thus far have been successful.
-See our About US page for examples.
+See our Projects page for examples.

 If a project were to stall far below its Impact Threshold, or the project was cancelled for any reason, the funds would be reallocated to a closely-related project at the discretion of the board, and donors would receive a clear explanation of what had occurred.
 This has never happened yet, but it could occur eventually.